 Geocinema’s proposition is that global sensor networks and the data they produce constitute a new formal mode for cinema.
 This pair of talks will introduce in more detail what ‘global sensor networks’ are and how they operate, and survey their position in amongst the increasingly politicised territory of cinematic perspective.

-Terminologies for Networks of Trust in the Archipelago
+Terminologies for Networks of Trust

 The Aegean archipelago in Greece is the setting for Kiriaki Goni’s speculation on the future of internet-like communications networks.
 Why this island network is so culturally and geographically suitable for this mode of speculation is the topic of this pair of talks.
 Two Greek-nationality scholars join us to discuss the ancient depictions of the islands as a network of communication and isolation, and the present-era cabling-and-broadcast technologies that echo and overlay them.